Who are we?

 RhED resources and presentations are developed in collaboration with sex workers.

-As a program of Inner South Community Health (ISCH), RhED uses a social model of health, using harm minimisation; health promotion, social inclusion; and community participation approaches to promote physical, emotional and social health and wellbeing for its client groups.
+As a program of Star Health, RhED uses a social model of health, using harm minimisation; health promotion, social inclusion; and community participation approaches to promote physical, emotional and social health and wellbeing for its client groups.

 RhED aims to improve the health and wellbeing of sex workers across Victoria.